Dr Eliza Reid

 Dr Elizabeth Sypkes

-Elizabeth studied at the University of Tasmania between 1969 and 1974, gaining a Bachelor of Medical Science (BMedSc) and a Bachelor of Medicine, Bachelor of Surgery (MBBS).
-Elizabeth has an interest in mental health issues, and has attended many training courses with particular focus on areas such as anxiety, depression and stress management.
+Beth studied at the University of Tasmania between 1969 and 1974, gaining a Bachelor of Medical Science (BMedSc) and a Bachelor of Medicine, Bachelor of Surgery (MBBS).
+Beth has an interest in mental health issues, and has attended many training courses with particular focus on areas such as anxiety, depression and stress management.

 Dr Laura Wood